airvlab/cathsim/README.md

 ### 2. MouseDraggable.cs
 The MouseDraggable script allows you to click and drag a GameObject with a Rigidbody attached to it, making it follow the mouse cursor's movement, within the Unity game engine.
 It smoothly moves the object in response to mouse input, temporarily disabling physics simulation for smooth dragging.

-How to Use:
+To use it:

-1. Attach the MouseDraggable script to the GameObject you want to make draggable.
+1. Attach the MouseDraggable script to the GameObject that you want to use the drag feature on.
 Make sure the GameObject has a Rigidbody component attached.
 2. In the Unity Inspector, you will see the MouseDraggable script component.
 Customise the parameter for Drag Sensitivity.
 Adjust the drag sensitivity to control how responsive the object is to mouse movement.
 3. Play the Unity scene to test the draggable behavior.
-4. When you click on the GameObject, it will become draggable by the mouse.
-You can click and drag it to move it around.
+4. When you click on the GameObject, you can drag it to move it around.
 5. Release the mouse button to stop dragging.
 The GameObject will then resume its normal physics behavior.